Mail Forwarding Service

 If customers do not want Canada Post to assist in notifying organizations of their new address, they can opt-out of this feature at time of purchase.

-To opt-out of the Mover Data Service - sign-in to the self-serve tool at canadapost.ca/signin
+To opt-out of the Mover Data Service after the initial purchase, sign-in to the self-serve tool at canadapost.ca/signin

 and modify your selection under Contact Details; or contact us by telephone (1-800-267-1177).

 Changes and cancellation

 Customers can extend, modify* or cancel the service, online at canadapost.ca/signin (when an email address is provided at time of purchase) or at any post office by presenting the original receipt.

 No refund is provided when the service is cancelled after the start date.

 The original and destination addresses cannot be changed after the service has started.
 A new service must be purchased to forward mail to an address different than the one indicated on the original request.
 Canada Post reserves the right to not forward mail and end the service at any time.

 Some exceptions apply (e.g., original and destination addresses after the start date).